S-01962

 Enforcement Authority

 The Attorney General has exclusive enforcement authority.
-During the first year (January 1, 2027 through January 1, 2028), the AG must issue a notice of violation and provide a 60-day cure period before initiating an action, if the violation is curable.
-After January 1, 2028, the AG has discretion on whether to offer a cure opportunity.
-Violations constitute unfair trade practices under GBL § 349 but are enforced solely by the AG; the private right of action under § 349(h) is expressly excluded.
-An affirmative defense is available to entities that discover a violation through red-teaming, cure within 60 days, notify the AG with evidence of mitigation, and are otherwise in compliance with NIST AI RMF, ISO/IEC 42001, or an equivalent risk management framework.
+During the first year (January 1, 2027 through January 1, 2028), the AG must issue a notice of violation and allow a 60-day cure period before initiating enforcement if the violation is curable.
+After January 1, 2028, the AG has discretion over whether to offer a cure opportunity, considering factors such as the number of violations, entity size, public injury likelihood, and whether the violation was caused by human or technical error.
+Violations constitute unfair trade practices under GBL § 349, enforceable solely by the AG; the private right of action otherwise available under § 349(h) is expressly excluded.
+An affirmative defense is available if the entity discovered the violation through red-teaming, cured it within 60 days, notified the AG with evidence of harm mitigation, and is otherwise in compliance with the NIST AI RMF, ISO/IEC 42001, or a substantially equivalent risk management framework.
+No private right of action is created.

 Penalties